Kate Middleton Shares Rare Photo Of Her Lookalike Mother, Carole, Holding Her When She Was A Baby

 To mothers new and old and families spending today together and apart – we are thinking of you all at this difficult time.
 Happy Mother’s Day ???? • 1.
 The Duke and Duchess of Cambridge with their children in Norfolk.
 2. Diana, Princess of Wales, with her children Prince William and Prince Harry.
 3. Carole Middleton with her daughter Catherine.
 4. A card from Prince George to his mother this Mother’s Day. • Photos © @mattporteous / Jayne Fincher / The Duke and Duchess of Cambridge

-In comments to the post, royal watchers thanked the Cambridges for the photos and noted that Kate’s mom looks like she’s her twin sister in the vintage nursery snap.
-Other followers questioned why William’s brother Harry’s wife, Meghan Markle, and their son Archie weren’t included in the family photo share that celebrated Mother’s Day for the royals.
+In comments to the post, followers of the royals thanked them for the photos and noted that Kate and her mother could be twins.
+Other commenters questioned why William’s sister-in-law Meghan Markle and his nephew Archie weren’t included in the royals’ Mother’s Day photo.

 “Such gorgeous photos but especially love the inclusion of Carole!
 Such a stunner,” another added.

-One follower asked, “How hard would it have been to include a pic of Meghan and Archie… they’re still part of the royal family.”
+“How hard would it have been to include a pic of Meghan and Archie… they’re still part of the royal family,” one follower asked.

-But another replied, “Why is anyone griping about [Harry & Meghan] missing?
+“Why is anyone griping about [Harry & Meghan] missing?
 It’s their family, each of them with their mothers, and a card from their child to her???
 Get the theme?
-Not tons of Pippa & Arthur shots but no one going on about that.”
+Not tons of Pippa & Arthur shots but no one going on about that,” another replied

-Carole, who is also mother to daughter Pippa and son James, is also a grandmother of four: Kate and William’s kids George, Charlotte and Louis and Pippa’s son, Arthur.
+While the Middleton side of the family isn’t in the royal spotlight, Carole is a matriarch in her own right.
+Along with Kate, Carole is mother to her daughter Pippa and son James, and a grandmother of four: Kate and William’s kids George, Charlotte and Louis and Pippa’s son, Arthur.

 Carole previously revealed that her grandchildren call her “Granny Middleton,” according to USA Today.
 Meanwhile, her grandson Prince George’s nickname for Queen Elizabeth is “Gan-Gan.”